allanabailey/color-blind-project1/README.md

 # Allana Bailey - Colour Blind Project with Code Institute

 ## Brief Overview
 This website was created as a project for the Code Institute Diploma in Full Stack Software Development.
+The deployed site can be found [here](https://allanabailey.github.io/color-blind-project1/index.html)

 ![Responsive Display Across Devices](/assets/images/features/responsive.jpg)